run-house/runhouse/docs/architecture.rst

 * **Resource Naming System (RNS)**: Consists of lightweight metadata for each resource type to captures the information needed to load it in a new environment, and a mechanism for saving and loading from either the working git repo or a remote Runhouse key-value metadata store.
-The metadata store allows resources to be shared across users and environments, while the git approach allows for local persistence and versioning or sharing across OSS projects.
+The git-based approach (Local RNS) allows for local persistence and versioning or sharing across OSS projects.
+The metadata store (Runhouse RNS) is even more portable;
+  it allows resource sharing across users and environments, anywhere there is an Internet connection and Python interpreter.
+The RNS is backed by a management API (see below) to view and manage all resources.

 * **Secrets API**: Provides a simple interface for storing and retrieving secrets to a allow a more seamless experience when accessing resources across environments.
 It provides a simple interface for storing and retrieving